ilaiw/CXR-lung-segmentation/README.md

 # CXR lung segmentation
-This repository is to present two approaches to lung segmentation which I worked on in my final year studying biomedical engineering.
+This repository is to present two approaches to CXR (chest X-ray) lung segmentation which I worked on in my final year studying biomedical engineering.

 First approach: using computer vision tools with openCV python library